National Professional Practice Exam

 Professional Practice Exam

-Applicants are required to pass a professional practice exam to confirm their knowledge of professionalism, law, and ethics.
-APEGS uses the National Professional Practice Examination (NPPE).
-All details regarding the NPPE can be found on the NPPE website.
+Candidates are required to pass a professional practice exam to confirm their knowledge of professionalism, law, and ethics.
+APEGS uses the National Professional Practice Examination (NPPE) for this purpose.

 Before you Apply

-• Engineering/Geoscience Licensee applicants must have received confirmation that their academics are acceptable before they will be allowed to register for the NPPE.
+• All Engineering/Geoscience Licensee applicants must have received confirmation that their academics are acceptable before they may register for the NPPE.

 How to Register